ceg1236/solo/README.md

   By adding a community around people who meditate, people can support each other and gather in public - both fulfilling their own practices and raising the public awareness in general.

 ## Quote from You ##
-  > A quote from a spokesperson in your company.

 A sense of community in meditation has long been considered an essential part of continuing practice and participation.
 This app extends your meditative community.